Ro5hi/sandbox/README.md

 ## SubTrack
-SubTrack is an SPA (Single Page Application) that allows the user to keep of track their subscriptions.
+SubTrack is an SPA (Single Page Application) that allows the user to keep of track their subscriptions!
 The User aka Subscriber can add their monthly subscription, label it, add the subscription date, and the subscription URL to be able to easily access their account from there.

 ## Built with:
-Structured using HTML, CSS, Javascript and Rails.
+Structured using HTML, CSS, Javascript on the front-end and Rails in the back-end.
+PostgreSQL is used as the database.

+## Future plans:

+- Deploy to Heroku.

 _________________________________________________________________